 "Homework" and off-session contact

-This is where it gets a bit more complicated. 🙂 With most sessions, your coach will share with you further information to deepen the topic you just discussed.
-Sent by E-Mail, it will frequently comprise further reading, links, and other material that will keep you busy until your next appointment.
-Particularly, when worksheets are included; these and your progress with them are frequently discussed in the subsequent coaching session(s).
+This is where it gets a bit more complicated. 🙂 Where appropriate I will share more information with you after sessions, to deepen the topic we just discussed.
+Sent by E-Mail, it will frequently comprise further reading, links, and other material that will keep you busy until our next appointment.
+Particularly, when worksheets are included; these and your progress with them are then discussed in the subsequent coaching session(s).

 As a service to the community there are also limited possibilities for low income people.